History of China (1976–1989): Deng becomes Paramount Leader

 After 1979, the Chinese leadership moved toward more pragmatic policies in almost all fields.
 The party encouraged artists, writers and journalists to adopt more critical approaches, although open attacks on party authority were not permitted.
 The Chinese government repudiated the Cultural Revolution.
 A major document presented at the September 1979 Fourth Plenum of the Eleventh National Party Congress Central Committee, gave a "preliminary assessment" of the entire 30-year period of Communist rule.
 At the plenum, party Vice Chairman Ye Jianying declared the Cultural Revolution "an appalling catastrophe" and "the most severe setback to [the] socialist cause since [1949]."
-The Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the Sixth Plenary Session of the Eleventh Central Committee of the Chinese Communist Party.
+The Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the sixth plenary session of the Eleventh Central Committee of the Chinese Communist Party.
 This stated that "Comrade Mao Zedong was a great Marxist and a great proletarian revolutionary, strategist and theorist.
 It is true that he made gross mistakes during the "cultural revolution", but, if we judge his activities as a whole, his contributions to the Chinese revolution far outweigh his mistakes.
 His merits are primary and his errors secondary."
-As political ideology was downgraded, numerous statues of Mao were removed around the country and portraits of Marx, Engels, Lenin, and Stalin were taken down from Tiananmen Square.
+As political ideology was downgraded, numerous statues of Mao were removed around the country and portraits of Marx, Engels, and Lenin, were taken down from Tiananmen Square.
+Joseph Stalin's portrait remained until 1989.

 In late 1978, after an official evaluation of the 1976 Tiananmen Incident as a "completely a revolutionary event", many emboldened people began staging rallies and protests in Beijing.
-They erected a large number of wall posters (the so-called "Democracy Wall") criticizing the Cultural Revolution, Mao Zedong, the Gang of Four, and Hua Guofeng.
+They erected a large number of posters at Democracy Wall criticizing the Cultural Revolution, Mao Zedong, the Gang of Four, and Hua Guofeng.
 All these were tolerated because of being more-or-less in line with official positions, but some began calling for democracy and open elections.
 One candidate for a local position even declared his disbelief in communism.
 This was more than the authorities were willing to tolerate and they quickly stressed that the party would continue to hold power and guide the nation towards socialism.
 While greater freedom of thought would be allowed, loyalty to the party and socialist thought would still be required.
-Certain critics were arrested, including Wei Jingsheng, who put up a poster about a "fifth modernization", i.e. democracy.
-Nonetheless, writers began criticizing corruption, privileges enjoyed by party officials, and unemployment, all things that supposedly could not exist under socialism.
-It was now officially admitted that 20 million Chinese were unemployed and 100 million did not have enough food to eat.
+Certain critics were arrested, including Wei Jingsheng, who put up a poster about a fifth modernization, i.e. democracy.